rollkit/docs/tutorials/gm-world.md

 With the local DA network running, let’s prepare your rollup blockchain.

-To make it simple we will donwload a repository with a `gm-world` rollup that has `init.sh` script that does all the setup for you.
+To make it simple we will download a repository with a `gm-world` rollup that has an `init.sh` script that does all the setup for you.

 Download and build a `gm-world` rollup with an interactive script in a new terminal:

 ::: warning
 In order to run it you need to have the jq command line tool installed.
-You can install it by running `sudo apt-get install jq` on Ubuntu or `brew install jq` on MacOS.
+You can install it by running `sudo apt-get install jq` on Ubuntu or `brew install jq` on macOS.
 :::
 ::: tip
 If you get errors of `gmd` not found, you may need to add the `go/bin` directory to your PATH.
 You can do this by running `export PATH=$PATH:$HOME/go/bin` and then running the `init.sh` script manually again.